ordina-jworks/ordina-jworks.github.io/_posts/2018-04-16-spring-boot-2-0-anniversary-meetup.md

 ### Property key changes

 When you upgrade, you will get compilation errors saying there are unknown properties in your properties files.
-Some property keys are changed and won't work anymore.
+Some property keys have been deprecated and won't work anymore.

 | Old property  | New property |
 | ------------- | -------------|
 | ``spring.datasource.initialize`` | ``spring.datasource.initialization-mode`` |
 | ``endpoints.health.path`` | ``management.endpoints.web.path-mapping`` |

-All major IDE's, eg. IntelliJ, Netbeans and STS, will give you nice information about the newer property key.
+All major IDEs, eg. IntelliJ, Netbeans and STS, will give you nice information about the newer property key.

 ### Properties migrator